troydiaz/osu3d-webapp/README.md

 # OSU 3D Club Frontend

-Originally developed by **Steph Fikes** and now maintained (June 2025) by **Troy Diaz**, this web app centralizes management of all club activities.
+Originally developed by **Stephen Fike** and now maintained (June 2025) by **Troy Diaz**, this web app centralizes management of all club activities.
 Developed, designed, and maintained in collaboration with club officers and members.

 # Technologies
 - [Supabase](https://supabase.com/) full-stack deployment